MaazXQureshi/ece1724webproject/proposal/proposal.md

 ### File storage requirements

-File storage will be used to store event images, such as promotional posters or organization logos.
-Each event in the database will have an `image_url` field in the events table that stores the reference URL to the uploaded image.
-This approach will help efficiently manage image file storage and keep the database lightweight.
+File storage will be used to store event images, such as promotional posters or organization logos, limited to ~5MB per image.
+Each event and organizer in the database will have an `image_url` field in the events table that stores the reference URL to the uploaded image, requiring no authentication given the non-confidential nature of these images.
+DigitalOcean Spaces will be used as it is recommended by the course and provides easy file storage management, keeping the database efficient and lightweight.

 ### User interface and experience design